Klipper3d/klipper/docs/Status_Reference.md

 - `profiles`: The set of currently defined profiles as setup using BED_MESH_PROFILE.

+## bed_screws

+The following information is available in the `Config_Reference.md#bed_screws` object:
+- `is_active`: Returns True if the bed screws adjustment tool is currently active.
+- `state`: The bed screws adjustment tool state.
+It is one of the following strings: "adjust", "fine".
+- `current_screw`: The index for the current screw being adjusted.
+- `accepted_screws`: The number of accepted screws.

 ## configfile

 The following information is available in the `configfile` object